 - Republic of Cyprus

-Looking ahead, both the EU and the UK expressed interest to continue working closely together under the Mechanism.
-As such, the UK may decide to become a Participating State of the Mechanism in the future.
+As of 2021, EU legislation does no longer apply to the United Kingdom.
+Looking ahead, the UK may request to become a Participating State of the Mechanism in the future.
 This should be enshrined in an international agreement with the EU.
 In any event, similar to any other third country affected by a disaster, the UK will always be able to call upon EU international assistance under the Mechanism.